instana/robot-shop/README.md

 ## Acessing the Store
 If you are running the store locally via *docker-compose up* then, the store front is available on localhost port 8080 [http://localhost:8080](http://localhost:8080/)

-If you are running the store on Kubernetes via minikube then, the store front is available on the IP address of minikube port 30080.
+If you are running the store on Kubernetes via minikube then, to make the store front accessible edit the *web* service definition and change the type to *NodePort* and add a port entry *nodePort: 30080*.

+    $ kubectl -n robot-shop edit service web

+Snippet

+    spec:
+      ports:
+      - name: "8080"
+        port: 8080
+        protocol: TCP
+        targetPort: 8080
+        nodePort: 30080
+      selector:
+        io.kompose.service: web
+      sessionAffinity: None
+      type: NodePort

+The store front is then available on the IP address of minikube port 30080.
 To find the IP address of your minikube instance.

     $ minikube ip